 Why isn’t more done to improve conditions in the colonias?

 The colonias' growth has challenged residents, as well as county, state and federal governments, and others, to seek ways to provide basic water and sewer services and to improve the quality of life in the colonias.
-Local public funds and other resources are often limited and unable to provide service to the current and growing colonia population.
+Local public funds and other resources are often limited and unable to provide services to the current and growing colonia population.
 Hidalgo County, which has the most colonias and the largest number of colonia residents in Texas, is typical of many border counties.
-For basic health and human services, environmental services and capital improvements, colonia residents must rely on an often confusing combination of local, state and federal programs, many of which come and go, depending on the political and economic climate.
+For basic health and human services, environmental services and capital improvements, colonia residents must rely on an often confusing combination of local, state, and federal programs, many of which come and go, depending on the political and economic climate.

 This article answers common questions about the immigration process in the U.S.

 Legal issues may arise with manufactured housing after a disaster.